freezed/ocp5/doc/approach.md

 1. take in hand the necessary tools
 2. get started with some the basic features/tools
-3. then add more specificdetailed fonctionalities
+3. finally add more specific detailed functionalities

-Concretely this is expressed by :
+Concretely :

 - familiarize myself with the data stored in the DB (playing with the CSV file)
 - use the API in a basic way (see `get_product()` function)
 - imagine the main SQL queries
-- using PyMySQL in a basic way
+- use `PyMySQL` in a basic way
 - create an interface object with the DB
 - create the script interfacing the API and the DB
-- creation of the DB client used by the client
+- create the DB CLI used by the user

-### Code organisation
+### Code organization

 - `config.py`          : configuration
-- `cli.py`             : the user interface script
+- `cli.py`             : user interface script
 - `db.py`              : DB class used by all scripts
 - `function.py`        : files with functions used by all scripts
-- `populate-db.py`     : backoffice script used to populate DB using API
+- `populate-db.py`     : back-office script used to populate DB using API
-- `create-db-loff.sql` : backoffice script used to creates local (empty) DB
+- `create-db-loff.sql` : back-office script used to creates local (empty) DB
 - `doc`                : documentation folder
 - `legacy-sql`         : first SQL manipulations (just for memories)
-- `sample`             : OpenFF JSON category & product files (to work offline and lower API usage)
+- `sample`             : _Open Food Facts_ category & product JSON files (to work offline and lower API usage)
-- `requirements.txt`   : _as itself_
-- `LICENSE`            : _as itself_
-- `README.md`          : _as itself_
-- `.gitignore`         : _as itself_

 ### Difficulties encountered